IVSoftware/files-and-folders/README.md

 First I'd like to show you my tree view and then I'll tell you it's dirty little secret: It's not any kind of "tree view" and it uses no recursion.
 It's all a smoke-and-mirrors illusion where a spaces in the DataTemplate is bound to the "depth" of the file node.
+It's just one approach to consider.

 **XAML**